Policies

 GLOBAL THREATS ARE CHANGING, AND SO MUST AUSTRALIA'S DEFENCE STRATEGY

-• Cheaper, expendable hi-volume weapons systems with greater stand-off deterrence
+• Cheaper, expendable high-volume weapons systems with greater stand-off deterrence

 • Paid combat training for willing volunteers